colrdavidson/simple_structures/README.md

 ## Growing Pains
 So, we can't stay in a tiny little box forever.
 How do we get more memory?
 What if we don't want our hashmaps
-to get full, or have to make guesses ahead of time about how much we'll need?
+to get full, or and don't want to have to make guesses ahead of time about how much space we'll need?

-It's time to take a little detour into the humble linked list.
+Quick detour into the humble linked list, and then we'll find out.

 ### Linked Lists
 The [Linked List](lists/simple_linked_list.h) is a clunky little guy, but it shows up in some very odd places.